Mistral-MCP-Hackathon-2025/mcp-la_telecommande/README.md

 - `VERSION`: version segment appended to the fetch URL.
 - `URL`: base URL to fetch the config from.
 - `API_KEY`: API key sent as `X-API-Key` header when fetching.
+- `WANDB_API_KEY`: API key for Weights & Biases; used to authenticate Weave tracing.

 Startup behavior
 - On server start, if `CONFIG` is not set, the server expects a file named `<CONFIG_FILENAME>` at the project root.